YuanSyuan/SentiMate/README.md

 </div>

-## Features
+## Usage
-**Daily Emotion Diary:** By writing an emotion diary, deepen your self-understanding and emotional control through the process of recording in words.
+- **Daily Emotion Diary:** By writing an emotion diary, deepen your self-understanding and emotional control through the process of recording in words.

-**AR Facial Expression Tracking**: Using the latest AR technology and AI machine learning, detect your facial expressions in real time, accurately capturing your daily emotions.
+- **AR Facial Expression Tracking**: Using the latest AR technology and AI machine learning, detect your facial expressions in real time, accurately capturing your daily emotions.

-**AI Emotion Analysis**: Connect with OpenAI's advanced artificial intelligence technology for in-depth analysis of your emotions, providing suggestions to help you better understand yourself.
+- **AI Emotion Analysis**: Connect with OpenAI's advanced artificial intelligence technology for in-depth analysis of your emotions, providing suggestions to help you better understand yourself.

-**Mood Chart**: Easily track your emotional trends with data-driven charts, clearly displaying periodic emotional changes.
+- **Mood Chart**: Easily track your emotional trends with data-driven charts, clearly displaying periodic emotional changes.

-**Emotion Playlist**: Based on AI-analyzed emotional results, customize an emotion playlist for you, using music to heal your soul.
+- **Emotion Playlist**: Based on AI-analyzed emotional results, customize an emotion playlist for you, using music to heal your soul.

 ## Getting Started
 Follow these steps to set up and run the project on your local machine.
+The Google plist and OpenAI key chain plist are not included in this repository.
+If needed, please contact me via Email below.

+## Technichal Feature
+- Primarily utilized UIKit and supplemented with SwiftUI for App development.
+- Integrated ARKit, Vision and CoreML for a machine learning model to interpret and respond to users' current emotions.
+- Applied SwiftUI Charts for data visualization and user interaction.
+- Integrated Apple Music API and AVFoundation for multimedia features.
+- Incorporated OpenAI API as an AI consultant to read and analyze users' emotion diaries.
+- Used Firebase Database for backend services and implemented Sign in with Apple/ Firebase Authentication for user authentication.
+- Utilized Closure, and NotificationCenter, Combine for data passing and binding.
+- Used third-party libraries, including Lottie, Alamofire, and IQKeyboardManager.

+## Requirements
 - Xcode 15.2
 - A real iOS device running iOS 17 (the AR feature requires a real device and won't work on the simulator)

-Missing Files:
-- The Google plist and OpenAI key chain plist are not included in this repository.
-If needed, please contact me via Email.
+## Contact
 - Email: kelly.yuansyuan@gmail.com